 7. Assist unhoused people through community service

 Some people may not have a safe and comfortable place to rest their heads at night.
 By yourself, you may not be able to help someone who is going through an unfortunate stage of life.
-However, giving your time to organizations, like Habitat for Humanity or a homeless shelter, can make a difference.
-A UCLA student shares how she gives back:
+However, by contacting your local community volunteer service organizations, like Habitat for Humanity, the Red Cross, or a homeless shelter, you can make a difference.
+A UCLA student shares how she boosts her civic engagement:

 “Through the Mobile Clinic Project, I’ve worked to distribute food and other resources directly to people experiencing houselessness.
 I’ve been privileged enough to meet and talk with so many people experiencing incredible economic and personal hardship living on the streets of West Hollywood.
 I’ve lent my ear and my heart and I’ve gotten an entire lifetime of perspective.
 The “Homeless Crisis” is something that my fellow Angelenos have heard so much about in these last couple of years, yet so much is sorely misunderstood about experiences of unhoused individuals.
 Unhoused people are Strong.
 Lively.
 Kind.
 Compassionate.
 Giving.
 Loving.
 Hard-Working.
 Many have fallen upon hard times and have been dealt many bad hands, yet they still wake up every day with a smile on their face and hope in their hearts.”